 Adderall is a medication that helps a lot of people, but more people abuse it every day.
 Although students in high school and college are the most frequent users, adults with high-stress jobs may be involved in Adderall abuse too.
 Over time, addiction can develop, which is the most serious level of substance use disorder.
-Adderall addiction treatment is the best way for you to overcome this problem.
+Adderall detox and addiction treatment is the best way for you to overcome this problem.

 As an amphetamine, Adderall is a strong stimulant for the central nervous system.
 It comes in tablet form with doses that range from 5 to 30 milligrams.